mohitmurali/MSCS-632_GroupProject_Team5/README.md

 - Delete specific expense records

 ## ⚙️ Features
-✔ **Add Expense** – Log a new expense with details like date, amount, category, and description.
+✔ **Add Expense** – Add a new expense with details like date, amount, category, and description.
 ✔ **View All Expenses** – Display a list of all recorded expenses.
 ✔ **Filter Expenses** – Search expenses by date or category.
-✔ **View Summary** – Get a total expense summary along with category-wise breakdown.
+✔ **View Summary** – Get a total expense summary along with a category-wise breakdown.
 ✔ **Delete Expense** – Remove an expense entry by its unique ID.
 ✔ **Persistent Storage** – All data is stored in a local JSON file (`expenses.json`).